Pulp & Deckle is creating

 This is what we need to cover additional overhead (beyond what we've been making on classes and products) of operating the studio.
 When we hit $1,000 per month we can have a more sustainable business model and pay all our bills on time.

-This fall we're heading to the Friends of Dard Hunter annual papermaking conference in Banff, Canada.
-We'll be presenting a talk about our residency program and the role that paper plays in contemporary art.
-We've already committed to attending and presenting at the conference, and have used credit cards to pay for the trip.
+In October 2015 we attended the Friends of Dard Hunter annual papermaking conference in Banff, Canada.
+We were presenters, and gave a presentation about our residency program and the role that paper plays in contemporary art.
+We used credit cards to pay for the trip.
 With your help we can pay off the debt we've incurred.
 (This is a one-time goal.)

 We'll buy an Oracle beater designed by Lee McDonald.
 It will allow us to offer more types of paper and pulp, much more quickly.
 For example, it takes us 6+ hours to turn a pair of jeans into pulp.
 With the new beater it will only take 1.5 hours- amazing!
 We'll also start bringing the beater with us out into the world to turn old clothes into paper.
 When we reach this goal we'll send everyone a card made from blue jeans that we'll pulp in our new beater!
 (This is a one-time goal.)